mrchantey/forky/docs/src/sweet/workspaces.md

 path = "test/sweet.rs"
 ```

+This will achieve two things:
+- Avoid weird bugs where running `crate_a` actually runs `crate_b`
+- Reduce unneseccary recompilation.

 Running `cargo run -p crate_a --example sweet_crate_a` is a bit of a mouthfull, I solve this with [just](https://github.com/casey/just):
 ```sh
 #justfile